stevleibelt/php_component_proxy_logger/README.md

 # Features

 * full [PSR-3 Logger Interface](https://github.com/php-fig/fig-standards/blob/master/accepted/PSR-3-logger-interface.md) compatibility
-* allows you define when log messages are send to
+* allows you define when log messages are pushed to your loggers
-* only logs if critical log level is triggered
+* only logs if configured log level is reached
 * regains freedom and silence in your log files
 * use the proxy logger component to combine management of multiple loggers

 # Common Terms

-* *RealLogger* represents a logger that implements the psr-3 logger interface that is added to the *ProxyLogger*
+* *RealLogger* represents a logger that implements the psr-3 logger interface and who is added to a *ProxyLogger*
 * *LogRequest* represents a log request (including log level, message and context)
-* *LogRequestBuffer* represents a collection of log requests
+* *LogRequestBuffer* represents a collection of log requests that are not pushed to the real loggers
-* *ProxyLogger* represents a collection of psr-3 loggers
+* *ProxyLogger* represents a collection of real loggers
-* *BufferLogger* represents as a log request keeper that pass each log request to a buffer and pushs all buffered log request to all added psr-3 loggers when *flush* is called
+* *BufferLogger* represents as a log request keeper that pass each log request to a buffer and pushs all buffered log request to all added real loggers when *flush* is called
-* *ManipulateBufferLogger* represents a enhanced BufferLogger to use BypassBufferInterface and/or FlushBufferTriggerInterface
+* *ManipulateBufferLogger* represents an enhanced BufferLogger to use *BypassBufferInterface* and/or *FlushBufferTriggerInterface*
-* *BypassBufferInterface* represents a buffer manipulation to bypass a certain log level to all added psr-3 loggers
+* *BypassBufferInterface* represents a buffer manipulation to bypass a certain log level to all added real loggers
 * *FlushBufferTriggerInterface* represents a buffer manipulation to trigger a buffer flush based on a log level

 # Components